-Stamps are a double investment - investing in waterfowl habitat and also in collectible stamps which can appreciate in value over the years.
-Some past duck stamps have appreciated from 65 to 175 percent.
-Even if you purchase a stamp for collecting or your limited-edition print, buying additional stamps is a good investment-both for you and for Washington waterfowl and wetlands.
+When you purchase a stamp for collecting or your limited-edition print, buying additional stamps is a good investment-both for you and for Washington waterfowl and wetlands.
 Stamps are available in a variety of configurations.
-For information about artist Gunner Hilliard, or to order stamps and prints, see the Washington Waterfowl Association website: waduck.org/WWA Duck Stamps.htm.
+For information about artist Dee Dee Murry, or to order stamps and prints, see the Washington Waterfowl Association website: waduck. org/WWA Duck Stamps.htm